Freya-Alpha/fa-models/README.md

 Login with username: svabra (password should be known)

-Finally, upload to pypi production: `twine upload dist/*`
+If the test-upload was successful, finally, upload to pypi production: `twine upload dist/*`

+Done.